Generalized chromatic functions: Symmetric Functions and Generalizations in Noncommuting Variables

 \subsection{Symmetric functions in noncommuting variables}

-The Hopf algebra of symmetric functions in noncommuting variables is a Hopf subalgebra of $\NCQSym(\bx)$. \begin{Definition} A \emph{symmetric function in noncommuting variables} is a formal power series $f\in \mathbb{Q}\langle\langle \bx_1,\bx_2,\ldots \rangle \rangle$ such that \begin{enumerate} \item The degrees of the monomials in $f$ are bounded. \item For any permutation $\sigma\in \mathfrak{S}_\infty$, \end{enumerate} The set of all symmetric functions in noncommuting variables is denoted by $\NCSym(\bx)$. \end{Definition}
+The Hopf algebra of symmetric functions in noncommuting variables is a Hopf subalgebra of $\NCQSym(\bx)$. \begin{definition} A \emph{symmetric function in noncommuting variables} is a formal power series $f\in \mathbb{Q}\langle\langle \bx_1,\bx_2,\ldots \rangle \rangle$ such that: \begin{itemize} \item[(i)] The degrees of the monomials in $f$ are bounded. \item[(ii)] For any permutation $\sigma\in \mathfrak{S}_\infty$, \end{itemize} The set of all symmetric functions in noncommuting variables is denoted by $\NCSym(\bx)$. \end{definition}